-Powered by .id - the population experts for Wollongong City Council
+Powered by .id (informed decisions) for Wollongong City Council

 Wollongong City is located in the Illawarra Region of New South Wales, about 80 kilometres south of Sydney.
 Wollongong City is one of the most diverse local government areas in Australia, with a major Central Business District, substantial industrial and port functions, as well as large areas for residential use.
 Urban development stretches in a linear fashion away from central Wollongong along the coastal plain, between the Illawarra Escarpment in the west and the Tasman Sea in the east.
 The City encompasses a total land area of 714 square kilometres, including bushland, dams, cliffs and beaches.
 The escarpment is comprised largely of protected bushland, as there are also significant water catchment areas located here.